Kong/docs.konghq.com/app/konnect/api-products/index.md

 ## Documentation

 Manage your API product's documentation directly within the **Documentation** section of the [API Product dashboard](https://cloud.konghq.com/api-products/).
-After uploading, you have the capability to edit documentation seamlessly from the {{site.konnect_short_name}} dashboard.
-Documentation is accessible after the publication of an API product.
+After uploading documentation, you can edit it seamlessly from the {{site.konnect_short_name}} dashboard.
+Documentation is accessible after the API product is published.
 Learn more: